uniMatrixx/simpleBTCPriceTracking/README.md

-# simpleBTCPriceTracking
-//Simple BTC price tracking with coindesk API
+Simple BTC price tracking with coindesk API
-//You can start with this example to develope complex apps for the other coins !
+You can start with this example to develope complex apps for the other coins !
-//Firstly you will import modules
+Firstly you will import modules

 import requests
 import time